SyncholisticMG/gh/chapter1/ch1MBSComplex.md

 Many of us could live two to three hundred years if we had proper trauma resolution so as not to burn out the neurological pathways.
 Optimal gut health is a remedy to avoid the plaque build up which causes dementia.
 It is all about the volume of individuals who are part of the ocean of awareness choosing to experience a law as a fundamental value of experience from one era of light to the next.
-Unentangled observers do not have to abide by universal laws.
+Unentangled observers don't have to abide by universal laws.
 That is the whole point of entering that state of neutral observation.

 Universal laws come down to egg and sperm technology or other birthing processes that generate lineages differently.